 To reflect the organization's restructuring and its aims of empowering individuals to operate independently, the Family's governing charter was streamlined and modified.

-Currently, TFI is organized as an online community.
+Currently, TFI is organized as an online network.
 (Visit TFI’s community site.)
+While members share a common faith and purpose, each member and mission work operates autonomously.
 Throughout the many organizational changes the Family International has sustained in its fifty year history, its evangelistic commitment and mission of reaching the world with the Gospel message have remained unchanged.